-Silver Mountain ski resort is half an hour’s drive east of Coeur d’Alene on I-90.
+Silver Mountain is half an hour’s drive east of Coeur d’Alene on I-90.
 The ski runs are actually reached by a gondola with a base in the nearby town of Kellogg, followed by some older and slower chairlifts to distribute visitors around the area.
-The ski resort is a favourite for powder skiers after a good dump of snow, but visitor ski reports are slightly less enthusiastic about the standard of grooming on the ski runs.
+The area is a favourite for powder skiers after a good dump of snow, but visitor reports are slightly less enthusiastic about the standard of grooming on the runs.

 Accommodation can be found directly in the town of Kellogg near the bottom of the gondola.

 Silver Mountain Video

 Silver Mountain Ski Stats

 Lifts: Silver Mountain has seven lifts, including one single-stage gondola

 Terrain: The ski area covers 1600 acres